Trafficking Risk in Sub-Saharan African Supply Chains

 Economy

-Manufacturing is the biggest sub-sector of the economy, and includes apparel and textile manufacturing as well as agro-processing.[8]
-The textile industry in the country has experienced a severe decline in the past five years, due to the revocation of African Growth and Opportunity Act (AGOA) status.[9]
+Manufacturing is the biggest sub-sector of the economy, comprising 27 percent of the country’s GDP.
+[9] The textile industry in the country has experienced a severe decline from 2015 to 2017, due to the revocation of the African Growth and Opportunity Act (AGOA) status.
+[10] AGOA status was reinstated in 2017, however, and allows Eswatini preferential exports of apparel, as well as the utilization of third-country fabric, both which boosted economic production.[11]

 Social/Human Development